vuejs/v2.vuejs.org/source/api/elements.md

 ### content

 `<content>` tags serve as content insertion outlets in component templates.
+The `<content>` element itself will be replaced.
 It optionally accepts a `select` attribute, which should be a valid CSS selector to be used to match a subset of inserted content to be displayed:

 ``` html
 <!-- only display <li>'s in the inserted content -->